How to install and set up a navigational marine compass in your sea kayak

 - Pocket hiking or orienteering compass

-The compass recess in nearly all modern sea kayaks is designed to accept flush-mount marine compasses such as those made by Brunton, Ritchie, Suunto, and others.
+The compass recess in nearly all modern sea kayaks is designed to accept flush-mount marine compasses such as those made by Silva, Brunton, Ritchie, Suunto, and others.
 Although nearly all such flush-mount compasses made for use on sea kayaks will fit the standard recess found on most boats, confirm that the one you’re considering will indeed fit.
 In addition, there are also surface-mount compasses for kayaks lacking a molded recess; some such models simply bolt onto a flat area on the foredeck, while others are quickly attached and detached with bungee cords.

 In installing my own flush-mount compass, I opted to use machine bolts and nuts instead of the supplied self-tapping screws, for what I believe is a more solid installation, and to avoid the sharp protruding screw tips from snagging drybags and hands inside the bow compartment.
 Some paddlers simply apply a protective dab of silicone or epoxy putty to the screw tips after installation.